nfa-vfxim/tk-houdini-karma/README.md

 A ShotGrid app for rendering with Karma in our ShotGrid pipeline.

 ## Features
-- Auto render paths & names based on ShotGrid configuration.
+- Auto render paths & names based on ShotGrid configuration
 - Built-in Deadline render farm submission
 - Auto denoise on Deadline render farm
 - Easy light group setup (integrates with this Nuke [lightmixer](https://github.com/BreakTools/LightGroupMixer))